Nehalyoussef/internet-sales-PowerBI-dashboard/README.md

 Overall, the dashboard converts sales data into actionable insights by showing who the customers are, where sales originate, and how performance varies across regions, supporting data-driven business decisions.

+## Dashboard Design & Interactivity

+Color-coded filters positioned at the top of the dashboard allow users to dynamically filter the data by key dimensions such as product category, customer demographics, and sales territory.
+These filters update all visuals in real time, enabling quick comparisons and deeper exploration of specific segments.

+Consistent color usage across visuals improves readability and helps users easily track changes caused by filter selections, ensuring a smooth and user-friendly analytical experience.

 ## Tools & Technologies

 * Power BI